-- Get a quote: Once you’ve submitted the required information, you’ll be given a quote based on your responses.
+- Get a quote: Once you’ve submitted the required information, you’ll be given a commercial car insurance quote based on your responses.
 It can be a good idea to get quotes from several different insurance companies to see which one can best meet your needs.

 How much does commercial insurance cost?

 Commercial car insurance is generally more expensive than personal car insurance because the coverage limits tend to be higher.
 However, there are a number of factors used to determine the cost of your policy.
 Some of those factors include: